Common mistakes in a multicloud project

-If you belong to the IT world, you probably already know that, “ By 2022, about 75% of enterprise customers using cloud infrastructure as a service (IaaS) will adopt a deliberate multi-cloud strategy, up from 49% in 2017" (Gartner*).
-Choosing multi-cloud for your company is a project you can’t avoid forever, you better avoid making those two common mistakes.
-Multi-cloud is a distributed architecture way more complex than “just deploying and managing more than a single public cloud”.
+If you belong to the IT world, you probably already know that “ By 2022, about 75% of enterprise customers using cloud infrastructure as a service (IaaS) will adopt a deliberate multicloud strategy, up from 49% in 2017" (Gartner*).
+Choosing multicloud for your company is a project you can’t avoid forever, and you better avoid making those two common mistakes.
+Multicloud is a distributed architecture way more complex than “just deploying and managing more than a single public cloud.”

-So how can a company launch and succeed a multi-cloud project since they are not multi-cloud experts ?
+So how can a company launch and succeed in a multicloud project since they are not multicloud experts?
 The best option is to automate and leverage abstractions to manage the complexity and still provide the best benefits.
 That’s why InterCloud provides a fully managed service with an end-to-end solution and direct connections with major CSPs.

-The second common mistake made by companies is to go full “cloud native”.
-In fact, you can use the same interfaces and automation frome one CSP to another in your multi-cloud.
-Actually, many enterprises going from mono cloud to multi-cloud are keeping the native tools that came with a particular public cloud, such as security and operations tools.
+The second common mistake made by companies is to go full “cloud-native.”
+In fact, you can use the same interfaces and automation from one CSP to another in your multicloud.
+Actually, many enterprises going from mono cloud to multicloud are keeping the native tools that came with a particular public cloud, such as security and operations tools.
 Companies choosing to keep specific management and monitoring tools for each CSP will have to learn and leverage a tool per CSP.
-Very time consuming and not very cost effective.
-If it’s an easy problem to understand, it’s not that simple to handle, it’s undeniable that cloud-native apps are great, but only using native tools for all sorts of management and security tasks seems risky.
-Not only, you’ll need experts to understand each tool without any multi-cloud communications and coordination.
-Moreover, autovation will need to occur in several spots instead of one.
+Very time-consuming and not very cost-effective.
+If it’s an easy problem to understand, it’s not that simple to handle.
+It’s undeniable that cloud-native apps are great, but only using native tools for all sorts of management and security tasks seems risky.
+Not only, but you’ll also need experts to understand each tool without any multicloud communications and coordination.
+Moreover, automation will need to occur in several spots instead of one.

 Thanks to SDCI, specifically designed to improve and optimize the management of your network services, you will be able to :